Skip to main content

 • Start small — try element-level edits before restructuring entire sections

-• Use Review mode — always check what the AI changed before applying
+• Use Review mode — always check what AI changed before applying

 • Combine with inline editing — use AI for structural changes, then fine-tune expressions and descriptions manually with inline editing